1cbyc/basic-python-assignment/midpoint-algo/readme.md

-# Tomi, to draw a circle using the midpoint algorithm, you'll need to iterate through octants and use symmetry to plot points.
+# Tomi, please note that to draw a circle using the midpoint algorithm, you'll need to iterate through octants and use symmetry to plot points.

 Let me explain the process: